Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data center operations in Podgorica are centrally located to serve the capital's key government, telecommunications, and financial sectors.
-This proximity allows for low-latency connections essential for these industries.
+Proximity To Key Business Districts: Data centers are located near the central administrative and financial districts.
+This proximity is vital for low-latency financial transactions and government services.

 Natural Disaster Risk